LuniumLuk/Tira/Doc/Document.md

         Return Li(q, -wi) * brdf * cosine / pdf(wi)
 ```

-By evaluating Monte-Carlo estimator, we are able to converge the final result nonbiasly by sampling a large number of paths each pixel.
+By evaluating Monte-Carlo estimator, we are able to converge the final result nonbiasly and reduce variance by sampling a large number of paths each pixel.

 ### 2.2 Multiple Importance Sampling